SiddharthRajpal/HealthVision/README.md

 Covid and Pnemonia are detected using chest X-ray scans of the patient while Gluacoma uses an internal scan of the eye and Skin Cancer is detected using external pictures

-## Requirements

-The following libraries are required for running this project:

-- TensorFlow
-- Keras
-- Pillow
-- Streamlit

-## Installation

-If you have the requirements already installed, you can skip this section.
-If not, follow the steps below to install them:

-1. Install TensorFlow:

-    ```
-    pip install tensorflow
-    ```

-2. Install Keras:

-    ```
-    pip install keras
-    ```

-3. Install Pillow:

-    ```
-    pip install pillow
-    ```

-4. Install Streamlit:

-    ```
-    pip install streamlit
-    ```

-## Usage
-Our Site is hosted at this link :- [https://healthvisionai.streamlit.app/]
-- Also here are some "Executors" for you to use while testing our software.. these are just references and you can use any image ou have :) :- [https://github.com/SiddharthRajpal/HealthVision/tree/main/Executors]

 ## Our Model
 Below is the summary of our CNN model which we have made using python and keras.